-(a) Restricted flow supply shall be available to premises in restricted supply areas under special conditions set by the Council.
-Customers receiving a restricted flow supply shall make provision for onsite water storage of a minimum volume of 22m3 or equivalent of at least 48 hours of average water use where this is greater than 22m3.
+- (a) Restricted flow supply shall be available to premises in restricted supply areas under special conditions set by the Council.
+Customers receiving a restricted flow supply shall make provision for onsite water storage of a minimum volume of $22m^3$ or equivalent of at least 48 hours of average water use where this is greater than $22m^3$. - (b) This may include for the purposes of: - (i) Rural supply within district; or - (ii) Water demand management (including for drought, misuse and non-remedy of water leaks); or - (c) The water supply shall be restricted so as to deliver $1.8m^3$ per day or the agreed number of water units at a steady flow rate through a water meter. - (d) The Council shall charge for the restricted supply by: - (i) A targeted rate based on rating unit; or - (ii) The volume passing through a meter per m^3 ; or - (iii) Both (i) and (ii) These charges are as set by the Council. - (e) All restricted supply storage tanks must include a suitable, testable backflow prevention device located at the boundary of the property. - (f) Properties identified without flow restrictors in restricted supply areas may be given twelve weeks written notice to install onsite water storage of a minimum volume of 22 cubic metres or the equivalent of at least 48 hours of average water use where this is greater than 22 cubic metres.
+After this period Council shall install the appropriately sized flow restrictor. - Any property owner who receives written notice may make a written application within 10 working days of receiving such notice for an exemption. - (ii) Matters which will be taken into account when assessing an application for exemption include (but are not limited to):

-- (b) This may include for the purposes of: - (i) Rural supply within district. - (ii) Water demand management (including for drought, misuse and non-remedy of water leaks). - (iii) Properties subject to restriction under section 69ZH (Duty to provide information to territorial authority) of Health Act 1956. - (c) The water supply shall be restricted so as to deliver 1.8m3 per day or the agreed number of water units at a steady flow rate through a water meter. - (d) The Council shall charge for the restricted supply by: - (i) A targeted rate based on rating unit; or - (ii) The volume passing through a meter per m3; or - (iii) Both (i) and (ii) These charges are as set by the Council. - (e) All restricted supply storage tanks must include a suitable, testable backflow prevention device located at the boundary of the property. - (f) Properties identified without flow restrictors in restricted supply areas will be given twelve weeks written notice to install onsite water storage of a minimum volume of 22 cubic metres or the equivalent of at least 48 hours of average water use where this is greater than 22 cubic metres.
-After this period Council shall install the appropriately sized flow restrictor. - (g) Owners are allowed to transfer water allocations subject to following conditions: - (i) The initial property retains a 1.8 cubic metre allocation; - (ii) The transfer has to take place within the same water supply; - (iii) The new property to which water allocation is transferred or sold has to be located at a place where the Council is able to supply the allocation without further upgrading or extension works; - (iv) If upgrading or extension works are required then the Customer transferring the allocation has to pay up-front for the full cost of the upgrading or extension works: and - (v) The Customer transferring the allocation has to pay for the connection cost to the new property and a transfer fee. - (h) Council allows property owners to apply for disconnection from the restricted water supply.
+- Location of the property; - The basis on which the exemption is claimed; - Any other matter which the Council deems relevant. - (g) Owners are allowed to transfer water allocations subject to following conditions: - (i) The initial property retains a 1.8 cubic metre allocation; - (ii) The transfer has to take place within the same water supply; - (iii) The new property to which water allocation is transferred or sold has to be located at a place where the Council is able to supply the allocation without further upgrading or extension works; - (iv) If upgrading or extension works are required then the Customer transferring the allocation has to pay up-front for the full cost of the upgrading or extension works; and - (v) The Customer transferring the allocation has to pay for the connection cost to the new property and a transfer fee. - (h) Council allows property owners to apply for disconnection from the restricted water supply.
 No refund either in part or whole of any development contribution will be made.
 Such an application must state the alternative water source the consumer will rely on.
 Council charges those property owners a disconnection fee to recover costs of effecting the disconnection.
 Should the owner wish to reconnect to a Council water scheme, reconnection fees will be charged.